plausible/website/privacy.md

 - No information is mined and harvested for personal and behavioral trends
 - No information is monetized

 We run our own analytics script on our website.
-We collect some anonymous usage data.

-This includes the website which the person visited us from, the parts of our site the person visited, duration of the visit, information from the device (device type, operating system, country the visitor is located in and web browser type) used during the visit and more.
+We collect some anonymous usage data for statistical purposes.
+The goal is to track overall trends in our website traffic, it is not to track individual visitors.
+All the data is in aggregate only.
 No personal data is collected.
-You can see full details in [our data policy](https://plausible.io/data-policy).

-The goal is to track overall trends in our website traffic, it is not to track individual visitors.
+This includes the website which referred the traffic to us, the pages on our site that have been visited, duration of the visits, information from the devices (device type, operating system, country and web browser type) used during the visit and more.
+You can see full details in [our data policy](https://plausible.io/data-policy) and view the data we have access to in [our live demo](https://plausible.io/plausible.io).

 The privacy of our website visitors is important to us so we do not track any individual people.
-All the data is in aggregate only.
-We process this usage data in Plausible Analytics for statistical purposes.
-You can view this data in [our live demo](https://plausible.io/plausible.io).

 ## As a customer and subscriber of Plausible Analytics

 Our guiding principle is to collect only what we need and that we will solely process this information to provide you with the service you signed up for.